-Balsam Fir Jelly is made from the juice from the needles of balsam fir trees, which grow across the north of Canada, from northern Alberta to northern Quebec and Newfoundland.
-It has a very distinctive flavour and is particularly good in sauces for freshwater fish such as whitefish and lake trout and in gravies for meats such as lamb or game.
+Balsam Fir Jelly is made from the juice of the needles of balsam fir trees, which grow across the north of Canada, from northern Alberta to northern Quebec and Newfoundland.
+It has a very distinct flavour and is particularly good in sauces for freshwater fish such as whitefish and lake trout and in gravies for meats such as lamb or game.
 In a dressing, it adds a fresh original taste to a tomato and cucumbers salad.
 It pairs well with many cheeses, and it can also be brushed on the top of a homemade apple pie before briefly warming.
 When used in cooking, it should not be cooked at a high temperature or cooked for a long time as the flavour will be lost.
 When camping you can flavour whole fish by first wrapping one with Balsam branches, then in foil or a natural substitute, and cooking it on a barbecue or in the coals of a campfire.